Local MCP Server

 For users who do not already have Python>=3.10 installed, please follow instructions here (opens in a new tab) to get set up.

-Installation instructions are provided in the kFinance (opens in a new tab) GitHub repo, but for clarity they are reproduced here.
-Simply run:
+Installation instructions are provided in the kFinance GitHub repository (opens in a new tab), but for clarity they are reproduced here.

 pip install kensho-kfinanceThen confirm in the output that the installation completed successfully.

-Below are the basic steps required to add the LLM-Ready API MCP server to Claude Desktop’s available tools.
+Below are the basic steps required to add the LLM-Ready API MCP server to Claude Desktop (opens in a new tab).
 More detailed information can be found on the official MCP documentation (opens in a new tab).

 - Open Claude Desktop.